-Disability and the role of family support, social support and community support.
+Disability and the role of family, social, and community support

 Humans are social creatures.
 Our sense of who we are and our place in the world is constantly being defined for us by the quality of our social contexts: inclusion in community, our friendships, being valued and loved, social connections in school and work, and generally our sense of whether people seem glad to see us, to want us around, and to miss us.

 We probably look for social cues to judge our value far more than is personally healthy.

 Our need for membership in a collective becomes very obvious during acquired health problems and disability, because these experiences present enough threats to personal identity and performance, that even the most individualistic of us needs others and looks outwardly to others for support and validation.However, since illness and disability are seen as countering contemporary values such as prosperity, speed, independence, self-reliance, and productivity, it is not surprising that individuals and their relationships struggle to adapt to this new life terrain that feels unfamiliar.

 This article focuses on relationship issues in illness and disability and calls for increased attention to relationship processes as a key determinant of social integration and of social leisure.